osmandapp/web/main/docs/user/search/search-poi.md

 </Tabs>

-In Categories menu user can start searching by typping line.

 OsmAnd starts to find names and categories of POI by entered words.
-First results will be categories, second resolts will be POI with additional info (full name, categorie name, direction and distance to POI, work time).
+First results will be categories, second resolts will be POI with additional info
+(full name, categorie name, direction and distance to POI, work time).
 Pressing to needed categorie opens POI list of this categorie.

 Tapping to chosen POI in the list opens [Map Context menu](../map/map-context-menu.md#select-an-object-short-tap) of POI.

 Tapping to "<Translate android="true" ids="shared_string_show_on_map"/>" button allows [to show search results on the map like POI-overlay](../map/point-layers-on-map.md#points-of-interest-poi).
 It will be easy to find your places on the map, you can write search word on searching field or click to "x" for stopping your search and switch off POI-overlay.

-Enable / disable POI layer on the map:

 <Tabs groupId="operating-systems">